simonmcc/terraform-transform/examples/terraform/README.md

 Saved the plan to: plan.out
 ```

-`tftf` needs the json plan output:
+`tf-tf` needs the json plan output:

 ```bash
 terraform show -json plan.out > plan.json
 ```

-We now run `tftf` with this as the contents of  `transformations.json`:
+We now run `tf-tf` with this as the contents of  `transformations.json`:

 ```json
 [